Sabo (street artist): Notable works

 In October 2018, Sabo vandalized a billboard promoting the 2018 Halloween film, which placed the face of Maxine Waters, a Democratic member of the U.S. House of Representatives, on Michael Myers' body, with the hashtag #uncivildemocrats also plastered on.
-This work was done in response to a statement Waters made encouraging people to harass President Donald Trump and his Cabinet members.
+This work was done in response to a statement Waters made encouraging people to confront former President Donald Trump and his Cabinet members regarding their political actions.

 Responding to the controversy of the host selection of the 91st Academy Awards, Sabo placed posters around the Dolby Theatre in support of Kevin Hart, who was slated to be the original host of that year's awards ceremony but had to step down due to criticism over homophobic comments and jokes.
 While Sabo claims that he's a fan of Hart, the intentions behind putting up these posters is to "make a point about the industry's intolerance toward those it deems politically incorrect."

 In February 2019, Sabo placed mock advertisements that lampooned Jussie Smollett and the controversy of Smollett staging a hate crime against himself and making a false police report.
 The mock advertisements make reference to the 2018 films Black Panther and BlacKkKlansman, in which Sabo uses the quote "This is MAGA Country"—the phrase Smollett told police that the perpetrators uttered—in one of the mock posters.

 In July 2019, he vandalized various advertisements for the Quentin Tarantino film Once Upon a Time in Hollywood.
 In a billboard located a block away from La Cienega Boulevard, for example, the title of the film was changed to Once Upon a Time in Pedowood, and the faces of the film's lead actors, Leonardo DiCaprio and Brad Pitt, were changed to those of convicted child sex offenders Jeffrey Epstein and Roman Polanski.
 Another advertisement for the film was vandalized with the face of Pitt replaced with Woody Allen.

 In the 2021 California election to recall Governor Gavin Newsom, Sabo produced several posters opposing Newsom and supporting right-wing talk show host Larry Elder.